 Their dance lasted 53 years, unfortunately interrupted by his cancer.
 In between, she rode the ups and downs of all his dreams and schemes as if on a bucking bronco, holding on and never willing to let go.
-At 5’6”, my Dad made up for his stature by living life large, always cognizant of his humble beginnings.
+At 5 feet 6 inches tall, my dad made up for his stature by living life large, always cognizant of his humble beginnings.
 Four children later and with a construction company of his own, our lives were still filled with the spontaneity of their youth; food and music always seemed to evolve into a party.

 I can’t remember when she wasn’t the yin to my yang.
 Even though we were both born under the sign of Cancer, our personalities differ.
 It’s a symbiotic bond: I keep her organized and on track and she helps me loosen up and go with the flow.
 She always sees the glass as half full.
 I do too, but… Is it the proper glass to serve in?
 Is it clean?
 Do we have enough for company?